General Loan Information

 **Note: All Federal Direct Loans require a FAFSA application**

-Direct Stafford Loans are low-interest loans for eligible students to help cover the cost of higher education.
+Direct Student Loans are low-interest loans for eligible students to help cover the cost of higher education.
 Eligible students borrow directly from the U.S. Department of Education.

-Direct Stafford Loans include the following types of loans:
+Direct Student Loans include the following types of loans:

 - Direct Subsidized Loans(“Sub Loans”) are awarded to undergraduate student borrowers based on financial need.
-For these loans, interest on the loan is paid by the government when the loan is in deferment; such as while the student is in school.
-The subsidized interest rate is 4.66% for the 2014-2015 academic year.
+For these loans, interest on the loan is paid by the government while the student is in school.
+The subsidized interest rate is 3.76% for the 2016-2017 academic year.
 Repayment begins 6 months after graduation, or when the borrower drops below half time enrollment (grace period*).
 The amount a student may borrow each year is limited by grade level and academic progression.
-New Direct Loan borrowers must complete a Master Promissory Note (MPN) in order to receive Direct Stafford Loan funds.
-Please visit www.studentloans.gov to complete your MPN, and loan entrance counseling if required. *Note: If you receive a Direct Subsidized Loan first disbursed after July 1, 2012, you will be responsible for paying any interest that accrues during your grace period.
+New Direct Loan borrowers must complete a Master Promissory Note (MPN) in order to receive Direct Student Loan funds.
+Please visit www.studentloans.gov to complete your MPN and loan entrance counseling, which is also required. *Note: If you receive a Direct Subsidized Loan first disbursed after July 1, 2012, you will be responsible for paying any interest that accrues during your grace period.
 If you choose not to pay the interest that accrues during your grace period, the interest is added to your principal balance.

-- Direct Unsubsidized Loans(“Unsub Loans”) are awarded to student borrowers without regard to need.
-The current unsubsidized interest rate for undergraduate stuents is 4.66% and for graduate students it is 6.21%.
+- Direct Unsubsidized Loans(“Unsub Loans”) are awarded to student borrowers without regard to financial need.
+The current unsubsidized interest rate for undergraduate stuents is 3.76% and for graduate students it is 5.31%.
 Interest on an unsubsidized loan accrues while the borrower is in school.
 Borrowers can choose to make quarterly interest-only payments to avoid increasing their loan principle, or defer interest payments until the loan enters repayment.
-Interest is added to the principle of the loan through a process called capitalization; resulting in a higher principle amount.
+Interest is added to the principle of the loan through a process called capitalization; resulting in a higher principal amount.
 Annual and aggregate (total) loan limits for each student are set by grade level and academic progression.
 Repayment begins 6 months after graduation, or when the borrower drops below half time.
-New Direct Loan borrowers must complete a Master Promissory Note (MPN) in order to receive Direct Stafford Loan funds.
-Please visit www.studentloans.gov to complete your MPN, and loan entrance counseling if required.
+New Direct Loan borrowers must complete a Master Promissory Note (MPN) in order to receive Direct Student Loan funds.
+Please visit http://www.studentloans.gov/ to complete your MPN, and loan entrance counseling if required.

-For more information or to apply for a Stafford Loans, click here.
+For more information or to apply for Federal Direct Student Loans, click here.

-If you have questions about your repayment options and want to see what your monthly payments might look like, click here to link to the Direct Loans repayment plan calculators.
+If you have questions about your repayment options and want to see what your monthly payments might look like, GO TO www.studentloans.gov for more information and to "use the repayment estimator" calculator.

 Federal Direct Parent PLUS Loans

 The Parent Loan for Undergraduate Students (PLUS) is a federal program to help parents cover the difference between college costs and any financial aid offered to the student.
-The PLUS lets parents borrow money to cover any costs not already covered by the student's financial aid package, up to the full cost of attendance..
-PLUS loans are approved based on the credit-worthiness of the parent and are the financial responsibility of the parent, not the student.
-The offer or acceptance of a Parent PLUS loan DOES NOT guarantee credit approval of such loan.
+The Parent PLUS Loan lets parents borrow money to cover any costs not already covered by the student's financial aid package, up to the full cost of attendance.
+Parent PLUS loans are approved based on the credit-worthiness of the parent and are the financial responsibility of the parent, not the student.
+The offer or acceptance of a Parent PLUS loan DOES NOT guarantee credit approval of such a loan.
 The parent borrower must apply for and be credit approved for the loan with the Direct Lending program prior to HPU processing any loan.
-Since July 1, 2010, all new PLUS loans will be made through the Direct Loan program.
-The current PLUS interest rate is 7.21%.
-Please visit www.hpu.edu/loans for information and to start the application process.
+Parent PLUS loans are made through the Direct Loan program.
+The current PLUS interest rate is 6.31% for the 2016-2017 academic year.
+Repayment begins after the loan has been fully disbursed.
+Please visit www.studentloans.gov for information and to start the application process.

-For more information or to apply for a Parent PLUS loan, click here.
+For more information or to apply for a Federal Direct Parent PLUS loan, click here.

 Federal Direct Graduate PLUS Loans

 The Graduate PLUS loan program is a federal program for graduate and professional students, who are enrolled at least half-time.
 Students may borrow up to the cost of attendance, less any financial aid, if they have completed the FAFSA and are credit-worthy.
 The Federal Direct Graduate PLUS Loan is a low interest loan program that enables graduate students to borrow directly from the U.S. Department of Education.
-The current interest rate for a PLUS loan is 7.21% and interest begins accruing as soon as the loan is disbursed.
-The loan is deferred as long as the student maintains at least half time enrollment.
-Please visit http://www.hpu.edu/financialaid/GraduatePLUSLoans for specifics of the application process.
+The current interest rate for a PLUS loan is 6.31% for the 2016-2017 academic year and interest begins accruing as soon as the loan is disbursed.
+The Grad PLUS loan can be deferred as long as the student maintains at least half time enrollment.
+Please visit www.studentloans.gov for specifics of the application process.

 For more information or to apply for a Graduate PLUS loan, click here.

 Alternative loans are credit based.
-Students who are borrowing alternative loans may need a co-signer in order to qualify for the loans.
+Students who are borrowing alternative loans without any credit history may need a co-signer in order to qualify for these loans.
 You may apply for these loans on-line and the lenders will contact us to certify the loans for you.

 For more information or to apply for an Alternative loan, click here.

 Select “Complete Entrance Counseling”.
-Complete steps 1 – 4.
+Complete entire entrance counseling.

 Parent PLUS Loan Borrower: